astral-sh/ruff/docs/configuration.md

   you might consider expanding to `select = ["E", "F", "B"]` to enable the popular flake8-bugbear extension.
 * By default, Ruff's autofix is aggressive.
-If you find that it's too aggressive for your liking, consider turning off autofix for specific rules or categories (see: [FAQ](/docs/faq/#ruff-tried-to-fix-something-but-it-broke-my-code-what-should-i-do)).
+If you find that it's too aggressive for your liking, consider turning off autofix for specific rules or categories (see the [_FAQ_](/docs/faq/#ruff-tried-to-fix-something-but-it-broke-my-code-what-should-i-do)).

 ### Configure via `ruff.toml`